ghc/ghc/docs/users_guide/runtime_control.rst

 .. rts-flag:: --install-signal-handlers=⟨yes|no⟩

-    If yes (the default), the RTS installs signal handlers to catch things like ctrl-C. This option is primarily useful for when you are using the Haskell code as a DLL, and want to set your own signal handlers.
+    If yes (the default), the RTS installs signal handlers to catch things like :kbd:`Ctrl-C`.
+This option is primarily useful for when you are using the Haskell code as a DLL, and want to set your own signal handlers.